CloudeaSoft/cloudea-platform-document/src/docs/index.md

 Cloudea means Cloud Tea

-This is an open-source web platform, written in C#, created by Cloudea.
+This is an open-source web platform, written in C#

-It boasts a set of features including a forum, toolbox, and a digital library.
+It boasts a set of features including a forum, toolbox, and a digital library

 Development in progress ✿✿ヽ(°▽°)ノ✿